Learn how to check if your website or mobile app is accessible.

 The full name of the regulations is the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-If you created a new public sector website on or after 23 September 2018, you must now meet accessibility standards and publish an accessibility statement.
+You must meet accessibility standards and publish an accessibility statement.
 You need to review and update your statement regularly.

 1. Decide how to check the accessibility problems on your website or mobile app

 The first thing to do is to check your website or mobile app for accessibility problems.

 This does not mean checking every page.
 Instead you need to check a sample that shows the variation in content and functionality of your website or mobile app.
 By finding problems in a sample, you should be able to fix any issues across the whole website or mobile app.

 There are a few different ways of checking your sample.
 Decide which method is appropriate for your organisation.
 In some situations you might use more than one method.

 All methods involve checking your sample against the international WCAG 2.1 AA accessibility standard - in a different way depending on the resources that your organisation has.